-Before going to Kostroma (or any other town of Golden Ring), don’t forget to pack proper clothes.
+Before going to Kostroma (or any other town of Golden Ring Russia), don’t forget to pack proper clothes.
 In the orthodox churches visitors are expected to wear long trousers/ skirts and to cover your heads with a scarf (if you’re a female).
 In some places, for example in Ipatyev Monastery, you can also rent (for free) special skirts and scarf, which you wear on the territory of the church.
 Like this:

 Just outside of the monastery, you will find a market, where local vendors sell very typical to this regions textiles made of linen: blouses, skirts, dresses and tablecloths.

 Moreover, in the same part of the city there is Museum of Wooden Architecture.
 There you can see real example of old wooden Russian houses and churches.
 What is exciting you can see how people lived there, what were the attributes of their daily life.
 Also quite often the museum hosts different oriental shows with original songs, dances and costumes.

 Afterwards, take a walk to the other side of the Kostroma River and explore the attractions in the centre of Kostroma.
 Practically all of them are around the central square, the Susanin Square, which locals sometimes call a “frying pan”, because it heats up so much in the warmer days that it’s impossible to stay there too long.